therahulmidha/UsefulNodeTechniques/Readme.md

 A simple front end page can be opened on root path where we can see the sample list of orders in a tabular form.
 Whenever in a recent minute, the length of orders created reaches 10, a notification is displayed below the table and disappears after 20 seconds.

+Also, the config setting: notifyEmailIdTo contains the email to be notified when such condition occurs.

 The interval for checking when the order length exceeds 10, can be changed in config folder configuration with key: broadcastInterval

 The main code for this functionality is placed at startup/webSocketServer.js for server and public/js/webSocketClient.js for client.